adriviciano/WindowManager/README.md

 # Window Manager

-**Virtual Screen Manager** is a Python-based application that allows you to divide a large monitor into virtual screens.
+**Window Manager** is a Python-based application that allows you to divide a large monitor into virtual screens.
 It provides functionality to manage and position windows as if they were displayed on multiple independent monitors, enhancing productivity and user experience.

 ---